 Iowa Weekly Growing Season Report

-Weekly rainfall totals ranged from no accumulation at multiple south-central and southeastern stations to 1.75 inches in Cherokee (Cherokee County).
-The statewide weekly average precipitation was 0.30 inches, which is less than one-third of the normal of 1.05 inches.
-The week’s high temperature of 93 degrees was reported on the 13th in Donnellson (Lee County), Lowden (Cedar County), Muscatine (Muscatine County) and Osceola (Clarke County).
-These readings are on average seven degrees above normal.
-Elkader (Clayton County) and Stanley (Buchanan County) reported the week’s low temperature of 54 degrees on the 13th, seven degrees below average.
+Weekly rainfall totals ranged from 0.03 inches in Beaconsfield (Ringgold County) to 8.88 inches at Guttenberg Lock and Dam (Clayton County).
+The statewide weekly average precipitation was 2.54 inches, three times the normal of 0.81 inches.
+The week’s high temperature of 93 degrees was reported on the 12th in Muscatine (Muscatine County), 14 degrees above average.
+Cresco (Howard County) reported the week’s low temperature of 44 degrees on the 15th, three degrees below normal.